-Background Bri ght Including Blue Skies Dark Subject Backlit Backlit Sunsets When Using Tripod People OF, O 7/1 - (E) Subjects Other Than People Landscapes AUTO 7,, AUTO 7// AUTO) Close Subjects 4 Win (4) WEIN - (4) Icon Background Color Gr ay Light Blue Orange Dark Blue
+Background Bri ght Including Blue Skies Dark ark Subject Backlit Backlit Sunsets When Using Tripod People 07/ O 7/1 5) Subjects Other Than People Landscapes AUTO 7/1 AUTO 7// AUTO) Close Subjects 4 W 4 WEN Icon Background Color Gr ay Light Blue Orange Dark Blue

-Displays when the camera is attached to a tripod.
+^{} Displays when the camera is attached to a tripod.

 Under certain conditions, the icon that displays may not match the actual scene.
-Especially when there is an orange or blue colored background (a wall for example), or the "Blue Skies" icons may appear and it may not be possible to shoot with the appropriate color.
+Especially when there is an orange or blue colored background (a wall for example), wo or the "Blue Skies" icons may appear and it may not be possible to shoot with the appropriate color.
 If this happens, try shooting in the P mode (p.
-68).
+66).